 The CMAP Board and MPO Policy Committee will be asked to approve the staff recommendations for the LTA program at their joint meeting on October 11.
 Prior to the Board and MPO Policy Committee meeting, the Programming Coordinating Committee will be asked to recommend approval.
-The Transportation Committee will be asked to recommend approval at their meeting on September 29.
+The Transportation Committee approved the recommendations at their meeting on September 29.